rovaughn/platform-docs/platform/manual/graphql-tutorial/access-control.rst

 .. image:: ../../../img/platform/manual/graphql-tutorial/tutorial-permissions-edit-empty.png

 Now, set the permissions as described above.
-It should finally look like this:
+It should eventually look like this:

 .. image:: ../../../img/platform/manual/graphql-tutorial/tutorial-permissions-edit-filled.png